AdemolaAdedoyin/riseBeta/README.md

-# FINTECH
+# RISEBETA
+We want to build a source of truth for all transactions in our system.
+Design a transaction service that can handle the following requirements:

+Funding with support for chargebacks and refunds Withdrawals
+Returns(Internal Deposits)
-A mini fintech  API that allows users register, authenticate, payout and fund their NGN wallet.
+Can support real-time and historical consumerst and fund their USD wallet.

 # Built With